 On December 31, 2020, we issued an aggregate of 7,187,500 founder shares to our sponsor for a total subscription price of \$25,000, or approximately \$0.003 per share.
 Such shares are fully paid.
-On [2021, our sponsor transferred an aggregate of 75,000 founder shares to our independent director nominees.
+In February 2021, our sponsor transferred an aggregate of 75,000 founder shares to our independent directors.
+Additionally, on February 23, 2021, we issued an additional 1,437,500 Class B ordinary shares to our sponsor (which is treated as a recapitalization for accounting purposes), which resulted in the sponsor holding 8,550,000 founder shares.
 Prior to the initial investment in the Company of \$25,000 by our sponsor, the Company had no assets, tangible or intangible.
 The purchase price of the founder shares was determined by dividing the amount of cash contributed to the company by the number of founder shares issued.
 The number of founder shares issued was determined based on the expectation that the founder shares would represent 20% of the outstanding public shares and founder shares after this offering.
 As such, our initial shareholders will own founder shares equal to 20% of the outstanding public shares and founder shares after this offering.
 If we increase or decrease the size of the offering, we will effect a share dividend or share surrender or redemption or other appropriate mechanism, as applicable, with respect to the Class B ordinary shares, immediately prior to the consummation of the offering in such amount as to maintain the ownership of founder shares by our initial shareholders prior to this offering at 20% of our public shares and founder shares upon the consummation of this offering.
-Up to 937,500 founder shares will be subject to forfeiture by our sponsor (or its permitted transferees) on a pro rata basis depending on the extent to which the underwriters' option to purchase additional units is exercised.
+Up to 1,125,000 founder shares will be subject to forfeiture by our sponsor (or its permitted transferees) on a pro rata basis depending on the extent to which the underwriters' option to purchase additional units is exercised.